Had a lot of time today being spent reviving Hillary Clinton from her debacle in New Hampshire, the Congressional Black Caucasians.

 The government destroys wealth and creates debt.

-The government does not create wealth other than with crony socialism or crony capitalism, but in that case it's creating wealth for donors.
+The government does not create wealth other than with crony socialism or crony capitalism, but in that case, it's creating wealth for donors.

-It's creating wealth for political sympaticos.
+It's creating wealth for political simpaticos.

 It is not creating wealth for the government because the government can't.

-It's 20 trillion dollars in debt.
+It's $20 trillion in debt.

-Now the Chicoms are not our friends, don't misunderstand.
+Now, the CHICOMs are not our friends, don't misunderstand.

 The opposition is a Democrat Party.